Research at Victoria Business School

 Research is a key focus for Victoria Business School, contributing to more effective government policy and better business practice throughout New Zealand.

-About our Research Capabilities
+About our research capabilities

 Victoria is ranked first among New Zealand universities based on the research performance of its academic staff.

-Research Expertise in VBS Schools
+Research expertise in VBS schools

 Our Faculty comprises six Schools, each with their own areas of research expertise.

-Research in the School of Accounting and Commercial Law (SACL) is organised around research interest groups in the following areas: accounting history, auditing, governance and regulation, civil/commercial law, education, financial reporting, philosophy, ethics and social theory, public sector/not for profit, social and environmental accounting, strategic management accounting and control and taxation.
+Research in the School of Accounting and Commercial Law is organised around research interest groups in the following areas: accounting history, auditing, governance and regulation, civil/commercial law, education, financial reporting, philosophy, ethics and social theory, public sector/not for profit, social and environmental accounting, strategic management accounting and control and taxation.

-The School of Economics and Finance (SEF) has strong research links with business, government and financial institutions in Wellington and New Zealand.
+The School of Economics and Finance has strong research links with business, government and financial institutions in Wellington and New Zealand.
 SEF academics undertake research in micro and macro economics, covering the areas of behavioural economics, economic history, labour economics, monetary theory and monetary policy, economic modelling and econometrics.

-Research activity in the School of Marketing and International Business (SMIB) falls into two clusters: International Business (including global strategy, internationalisation, FDI), and International Management and Marketing (including services marketing, retailing in the domestic/international environment and understanding relationships with marketing stakeholders).
+Research activity in the School of Marketing and International Business falls into two clusters: International Business (including global strategy, internationalisation, FDI), and International Management and Marketing (including services marketing, retailing in the domestic/international environment and understanding relationships with marketing stakeholders).